virginie rougeron research evolution adaptation history population genetic

 As a researcher in evolutionary biology, I have been for a long time specializing in the study of the evolutionary and adaptive history of organisms.

-Now that I integrated the International Research laboratory REHABS (‘Reconciling Ecological and Human Adaptations for a Biosphere based Sustainability’) based in George, South Africa, I am starting developing a new project on the evolutionary adaptation of chacma baboon populations diet.
+Now that I integrated the International Research laboratory REHABS (‘Reconciling Ecological and Human Adaptations for a Biosphere based Sustainability’) based in George, South Africa, I am starting a new project on the evolutionary adaptation of chacma baboon populations to urban environments.

 Supervision & Teaching